19MisterX98/Nether_Bedrock_Cracker/README.md

 # Nether_Bedrock_Cracker
-Cracks nether seeds from bedrock
+Cracks nether seeds from bedrock.
+This works in 1.18 and upwards since bedrock became seed dependent in that release.
+The overworld uses a different RNG so the cool math thats used here doesnt apply.

 ## Usage
 ### Rust